Gnefil/Blog/source/_posts/en/EEG-Feeling-Emotions-with-PyTorch.md

 ```

 ### 1.2 Turn on the **GPU**!
-To use the GPU (which makes code run faster), in the top left corner:
+To use the GPU (which makes code run faster) in Google Colab, in the top left corner:
 - Click on *Edit*
 - Click on *Notebook settings*
 - From the drop down menu in *Hardware accelerator*